top of page

 Width: 23.5 cm

-Amennakht, son of Ipuy, was "Scribe of the Royal Tomb" from 1168 BC for thirty years.
+Amennakht, son of Ipuy, was the "scribe of the royal tomb" for thirty years from 1168 BC.
 He was the copyist of legal and administrative texts from Deir el-Medina, including the will of Naunakhte, the widow of Khenherkhepshef.
-He seems to be the author of five surviving poems, including a lyrical poem about the neighbouring city of Thebes.
+He appears to be the author of five extant poems, including a lyrical poem about the neighbouring city of Thebes.

 Hieratic ostrakon